 Amazon is showing my book to people who want to write boring nonfiction books that people who are used to reading a computer screen’s worth of content won’t read.
 Being serious, maybe the guy is writing a book for history buffs who like reading long books.

 My outline book is not for that kind of person and instead it’s for those who write books for readers in modern time, who appreciate shorter books.

 My target audience is people who want to write books in the New Writing and Publishing Universe.
 Books that are written by people like Steve Scott/S.J.
 Scott or Scott Scott, Patrick King and Robert Duff.

 I’ve read several of Scott’s books, one book by King and scanned books by Duff.
 I’ve heard these authors on podcasts and they confirm writing shorter books up to 60,000 words.
 They appear to invest in the quality of their books, they put a face to their books, and it doesn’t seem they participate in the deeply ridiculed (what some call) KDP Gold Rush.

 I’m not teaching people how to throw up fast books to make a quick buck because be sure your book reviews will find you out.
 I may not be crusing it on Amazon but I’m eating and traveling with my earnings (I sell books on other platforms like Gumroad & and under various pen names).
 Happy Face.

 HOW IS MY BOOK DOING NOW THAT THE PROMOTION IS OVER?

 It’s slow goings.
 I feel like Cinderella at the end of the ball having to give the shoes back.
 Back to book sales of two books or less per day.
 One day I sold five books and another day three.
 Yay me.

-The book is old 2015, although I updated in 2017.
-I’ve got new books that I’ll figure out market with Fox’s information and in other ways too.
+The book is old 2015, although I update it and even wrote a bigger outlining book.
+I’ve got new books that I’ll figure out marketing with Fox’s information and in other ways too.